evanharmon1/harmon-ops/README.md

 ## Setup a Mac
 1. Follow mac/CHECKLIST-MAC.md
-2. Run mac/setupMac.sh
-3. Periodically run mac/updateMac.sh
-	- Shell script to run periodically and/or automatically to keep Mac's software and CLI packages up to date

-Uses homebrew and mackup for package management and dotfile backup/restore

 ## Setup a *nix machine (Not well-developed)
 1. Follow nix/CHECKLIST-NIX.md
 2. Run nix/setupNix.sh

 ## Setup a Windows machine (Not well-developed)
-**Need to clone `windows` branch on windows machines due to file path incompatibilities in the mac folder.
-The `windows` branch just omits the mac folder.**
+**Might Need to clone to a fresh `windows` branch from master for windows machines due to file path incompatibilities in the mac folder.
+You would need to delete the mac folder on that branch to avoid the errors.**
 1. Follow win/CHECKLIST-WIN.md
 2. win/setupWindows.ps1

 ## Shell Environments
-On a Mac, bash, zsh, fish, shell_vars, and shell_aliases dotfiles are backed up and restored with mackup command in setupMac.sh and updateMac.sh
+On a Mac, bash, zsh, and fish dotfiles are backed up and restored with mackup command in setupMac.sh and updateMac.sh.
+My other global custom dotfiles like shell_vars and shell_aliases are stored in ~/.dotfiles and configured to be backed up and restored with mackup backup/restore.

 ## Git
 This is automatically run from setupMac.sh
 - git/setupGit.sh